GerritCodeReview/k8s-gerrit/operator/README.md

     depending of TLS is enabled in the Ingress or not, otherwise the Jetty servlet will run into an endless redirect loop.

-- `index.onlineUpgrade`

-    Online reindexing is currently **NOT** supported.
-An offline reindexing will be enforced upon Gerrit updates.
-Online reindexing might under some circum- stances interfere with the Gerrit pod startup procedure and thus has to be deactivated.

 - `sshd.advertisedAddress`

     This is only enforced, if Istio is enabled.
 It can be configured otherwise.